 Besides, Flutter contributes to improved product delivery speed due to the Hot Reload feature (programmers observe the front-end and back-end changes in real time) and to application security as Flutter code makes the process of reverse engineering more complicated for hackers.

 Summing up: where to start neobank development

-Consider starting with a neobank MVP to check whether your app meets customers’ approval with a minimal set of features and save time and money avoiding excessive design and development activities at the initial stage.
+Consider starting with a neobank MVP to check whether your app meets customers’ approval with a minimal set of features and save time and money avoiding excessive design and development activities at the initial prod.